Field Guide — Case Study

 Designed the digital field data collection system for a 700-household NIH-funded cohort study, turning fragile paper infrastructure into the operational backbone for a landmark study in dental disease genetics.

-Enrollment increase
+Participation increase

 82%